FRRouting/frr/doc/user/eigrpd.rst

 Starting and Stopping eigrpd
 ============================

-The default configuration file name of *eigrpd*'s is :file:`eigrpd.conf`.
-When invocation *eigrpd* searches directory |INSTALL_PREFIX_ETC|.
-If :file:`eigrpd.conf` is not there next search current directory.
-If an integrated config is specified configuration is written into :file:`frr.conf`.
+.. include:: config-include.rst

-The EIGRP protocol requires interface information maintained by *zebra* daemon.
+If starting daemons by hand then please note, the EIGRP protocol requires interface information maintained by *zebra* daemon.
 So running *zebra* is mandatory to run *eigrpd*.
 Thus minimum sequence for running EIGRP is:

 ::

   # zebra -d
   # eigrpd -d

 Please note that *zebra* must be invoked before *eigrpd*.